centrica-engineering/nucleus-docs/docs/components/nsx-header.md

 ### Dynamic link slot

-* This needs to follow the correct structure
+* This needs to follow the correct structure.
 * This is a dynamic slot.
 * This must follow a flat DOM structure of just an anchor tag.